 The Accordion isn’t just eye-catching.
 It’s also equipped with magnets that allow the little reminder booklet to be attached to a fridge, for example.

-If you order copies of an Accordion for 3 or 4 guests, you get them all at a 25% discount.
-If five or more guests are bestowed with such a gift, nPhoto will discount it by close to 40%.
+If you order copies of an Accordion for 3 or 4 guests, you get them all at a bulk discount.
+If five or more guests are bestowed with such a gift, nPhoto will discount it by an even bigger margin.

 Prints & Envelopes.